openaps/AndroidAPSdocs/docs/EN/make-a-PR.md

 * images: `![alt text](../images/file.png)`

+The type of image should be PNG or JPEG.

 Images names should confirm to one of following naming rules.
+In the example I use png as suffix.
+In case you use JPEG please replace it with jpeg.

-* `filename-image-xx` where xx is a unique double digit number for the images in this file.
+* `filename-image-xx.png` where xx is a unique double digit number for the images in this file.
-* `filename-image-xx` where xx is a meaning full name for the author of the md file.
+* `filename-image-xx.png` where xx is a meaning full name for the author of the md file.

 Images are located in the images folder for the english language and propagated to the other languages automatically by Crowdin.
 You have nothing to do for this!